ibm-messaging/mq-metric-samples/README.md

-This repository contains a collection of IBM MQ monitoring agents that utilize the [IBM MQ Go metric packages](https://github.com/ibm-messaging/mq-golang) to provide programs that can be used with existing monitoring technologies such as Prometheus, AWS CloudWatch, etc. Statistics and status information can be collected from queue managers and made available in databases to enable dashboard and historic reporting.
+This repository contains a collection of IBM MQ monitoring agents that utilize the [IBM MQ Go metric packages](https://github.com/ibm-messaging/mq-golang) to provide programs that can be used with existing monitoring technologies such as Prometheus, AWS CloudWatch, etc. It can also send data to an OpenTelemetry environment.
+Statistics and status information can be collected from queue managers and made available in databases to enable dashboard and historic reporting.

 ## The dspmqrtj program